 On the Pearl Street Mall in historic downtown Boulder, kids of all ages can visit with Santa during St. Nick on the Bricks.
 Bring your camera!
 Afterwards, spend time on Boulder's beloved and iconic street watching the street performers, ducking in out of decorated shops and strolling along sidewalk cafes.

-America's favorite ballet is brought to life by the Boulder Ballet and a live performance by the Boulder Philharmonic Orchestra in 100-year-old grand theater.
-This is one of only two Denver metro-area companies offering a full scale production with a professional ballet company and live orchestra.
-Classical choreography is infused with theatrical magic and circus arts.
+America's favorite ballet is brought to life by the Boulder Ballet and a live performance by the Boulder Philharmonic Orchestra in a 100-year-old grand theater.
+This full-scale production features a professional ballet company and live orchestra.

 For more than 60 years, Macky Auditorium, located on the CU campus, has hosted one of Boulder's most beloved holiday concerts as part of the CU Presents program.
 The College of Music's choirs, orchestras, ensembles and soloists perform the Holiday Festival in the beautifully decorated historic auditorium.